 - I feel weak the same time every day

-- Wake up the same time every month?
+- Do you ovulate the same time every month?